Explicit open image theorems for abelian varieties with trivial endomorphism ring: Preliminaries

-The result that makes many of the explicit estimates possible is the following theorem, originally due to Masser and W\"ustholz \cite{MR1207211} \cite{MR1217345} and then improved and made explicit by Gaudron and Rémond \cite{PolarisationsEtIsogenies}:
+Many of our estimates rely on the following `isogeny theorem', originally due to Masser and W\"ustholz \cite{MR1207211,MR1217345} and then improved and made explicit by Gaudron and Rémond.
+The theorem applies to arbitrary abelian varieties, but we restrict to those with trivial endomorphisms which has an improved bound and is the only situation we need.